Arpitraj93/Arpitraj93/README.md

 Offensive Security learner, turning theory into working exploits.

 CRTA + AD-RTS certified.
 40+ HackTheBox machines rooted, top 5% on TryHackMe.
-I learn by building — HackerRecon and PrivChk both exist because reading about an attack isn't the same as writing the tool that finds it.
-If a technique exists that I want to actually understand, I build the tool for it myself instead of just running someone else's.
+I built HackerRecon and PrivChk to actually understand the attacks I was reading about, instead of just running someone else's script.

-Currently hunting for a VAPT / Red Team / SOC Analyst role.
+Currently hunting for a VAPT / Red Team role.

 ---